-Moving can be exciting, especially if it’s for a new job, to upsize for a growing family or as the beginning of an adventure in a new place.
+Moving can be exciting, especially if it’s for a new job, to make room for a growing family or the beginning of an adventure in a new place.
 But moving comes with an abundance of expenses.
-When you add the cost of the actual move to things like a down payment or deposits, that initial excitement you felt may quickly be tempered by thoughts about the financial implications.
+When you add the cost of the actual move to other expenses, like a down payment or security deposit, that initial excitement may quickly be tempered by thoughts about the financial implications.
+Luckily, moving with a budget in mind is possible with a little planning.
+Follow these helpful tips for creating a plan for moving that works with your budget.

-If you are a little shorter on lead time, take your items to a consignment store or have a garage sale.
-When all else fails, you can donate your items and get some money back later in the form of a tax deduction.
-Anything you can make off of the things you won’t use anyway can help cover some of your relocation costs and make your move more affordable.
+You can donate your unsold items and get some money back later in the form of a tax deduction — follow these tips from the IRS.
+Anything you can make off of items you won’t use anyway can help cover some of your relocation costs.

-Pick a More Affordable Time
+3. Pick a More Affordable Time